 Marriage Notes:

-"The said Alexander first Laird of Strathawen married the Laird of Grants Daughter with whom he begat two sons and four daughters, his eldest son Alexander, heir of Strathawen, and John Gordon.
+"The said Alexander (Gordon) first Laird of Strathawen married the Laird of Grants Daughter with whom he begat two sons and four daughters, his eldest son Alexander, heir of Strathawen, and John Gordon.
 His eldest daughter married the Laird of Altar Cumming, one married the Laird of Pitsligo Forbes, one married Pat.
 Gordon Goodman of Oxhill, the 4th daughter married Andrew Halyburton of Drummoys."

 from Balbithan MS